The symplectic geometry of closed equilateral random walks in 3-space: Toric symplectic structure on random walks or polygonal ``arms.'' Toric symplectic structure on random walks or polygonal ``arms''

-We now consider the classical space of random walks of fixed step length in $\R^3$ and show that the arguments underlying the historical application of Archimedes' theorem (e.g. in Rayleigh~\cite{Rayleigh:1919do}) can be viewed as arguments about action-angle coordinates on this space as a toric symplectic manifold.
-We denote the space of open ``arm'' polygons with $n$ edges of lengths $\vec{r} = (r_1, \dots, r_n)$ in $\R^3$ by $\armr$.
-In particular, the space of equilateral $n$-edge arms (with unit edges) is denoted $\earm$.
-If we consider polygons related by a translation to be equivalent, the space $\armr$ is a product $S^2(r_1) \times \ldots \times S^2(r_n)$ of round 2-spheres with radii given by the $r_i$.
-The standard probability measure on this space is the product measure on these spheres; this corresponds to choosing $n$ independent points distributed according to the uniform measure on $S^2$ to be the edge vectors of the polygon. \begin{proposition} The space of fixed edgelength open polygonal ``arms'' $\armr$ is the product of $n$ spheres of radii $\vec{r} = (r_1, \dots, r_n)$.
-This is a $2n$-dimensional toric symplectic manifold where the Hamiltonian torus action is given by rotating each sphere about the $z$-axis, and the symplectic volume is the standard measure.
-The moment map $\mu \co \armr \rightarrow \R^n$ is given by the $z$-coordinate of each edge vector, and the image of this map (the moment polytope) is the hyperbox $\hypI$.
-There is a measure-preserving map
+We now consider the classical space of random walks of fixed step length in $\mathbb{R}^3$ and show that the arguments underlying the historical application of Archimedes' theorem (e.g., in Rayleigh \cite{Rayleigh1919do}) can be viewed as arguments about action-angle coordinates on this space as a toric symplectic manifold.
+We denote the space of open ``arm'' polygons with $n$ edges of lengths $\vec{r} = (r_1, \ldots, r_n)$ in $\mathbb{R}^3$ by $\operatorname{Arm}_3(n;\vec {r})$.
+In particular, the space of equilateral $n$-edge arms (with unit edges) is denoted $\operatorname {Arm}_3(n;\vec{1})$.
+If we consider polygons related by a translation to be equivalent, the space $\operatorname{Arm}_3(n;\vec{r})$ is a product $S^2(r_1) \times \cdots\times S^2(r_n)$ of round 2-spheres with radii given by the $r_i$.
+The standard probability measure on this space is the product measure on these spheres; this corresponds to choosing $n$ independent points distributed according to the uniform measure on $S^2$ to be the edge vectors of the polygon.